Covera Covera

 🔔 If You're Over 50 in Scottsdale

-Scottsdale's affluent senior population often drives newer or higher-value vehicles — which means full coverage typically makes financial sense, but finding the right carrier is critical.
-Arizona also offers a defensive driving course discount that can reduce your premium by up to 10% — and it can be completed online in a single day.
+Scottsdale's affluent senior population often drives newer or higher-value vehicles — full coverage typically makes financial sense, but finding the right carrier is critical.
+Arizona's defensive driving course is available online and delivers a guaranteed discount with most carriers — one of the easiest savings in the state.

 Find Senior Discounts →